codelingo/docs/docs/index.md

 ## Actions

-A Action is an automated development workflow that leverages Specs to do some task, for example automating code reviews.
-While a Spec lives next to your code in a codelingo.yaml file, it is inert until a Action uses it.
+An Action is an automated development workflow that leverages Specs to do some task, for example automating code reviews.
+While a Spec lives next to your code in a codelingo.yaml file, it is inert until an Action uses it.

 #### Note: